Criteria and Procedures

 - A teaching Vita which lists all teaching activities and publications in the previous year.

 Do not include any additional material as it will not be considered.
 Each file should be converted to PDF format and appropriately named.
-Candidates should contact Jane Kaho at firstname.lastname@example.org to receive a link to a box folder into which all submission materials should be uploaded.
+Candidates should request a link to submit materials from Maria Jensen (firstname.lastname@example.org).
+Materials are due March 1, 2023.
 The Faculty Development Committee will determine the recipient.
-The Teaching Awards are presented at the annual Celebration of Teaching Ceremony held in the School of Education Auditorium each spring.
+The Teaching Awards are presented at the annual Celebration of Excellence Ceremony held in the School of Education Auditorium each spring.

 In addition to a monetary award, recipients will receive a certificate and have their names placed on a plaque honoring previous and current winners.